 You simply wouldn’t have the ability to notice these issues, let alone correct them, without the aid of regular balance sheet reviews.
 Don’t skip this step or you’ll be sorry!

 While it may seem cut and dry, the truth is that sales tax can be a complex subject.
 It’s a tax imposed on retail sales by some state and local governments, but your company may be required to collect it from customers and pass on the payment to the government within the stipulated deadline.

 It’s definitely a good idea to seek professional help if sales tax is applicable to the goods and services that you sell.
-You can read the Small Business Administration’s Sales Tax 101 for Small Business Owners and Online Retailers for more information if you feel lost.
+You can read the Small Business Administration’s Sales Tax 101 for Small Business Owners for more information if you feel lost.

 Manage income tax payments and tax returns

 When it’s tax season, you will be required to furnish the details that will help your accountant prepare your return.
 As I mentioned earlier, it’s highly recommended that you plan ahead in order to avoid a last-minute rush.
 In fact, you can save a substantial amount of time and money by familiarizing yourself with the tax deductions that are available to small business owners.

 Most of all remember to file your returns on time.
 Here’s a small business tax calendar that will help you to keep track:

 You can get additional details from the IRS Tax Calendar.

 Most small business owners require professional help completing their tax returns.
 However, if your business volumes are low and you don’t have any inventory or employees(as well as some other conditions), you might be able to complete a Schedule C-EZ yourself.
 The full list of eligibility conditions your business needs to meet in order to use Schedule C-EZ are provided on the upper part of the form.